Kaspersky Review: Quick Expert Summary

 Kaspersky Plus — Best-Value Plan for Most Users

-Kaspersky Plus costs $33.99 / year, offers coverage for 5 devices, and includes everything in Kaspersky Standard in addition to:
+Kaspersky Plus costs $34.41 / year, covers 5 devices, and includes everything in Kaspersky Standard, plus:

 I really like the inclusion of an unlimited-data VPN.
 Competitors like Bitdefender only include an unlimited-data VPN in their highest-tier plans, so it’s great to see one available at a relatively low cost.
-However, it’s disappointing that features like the file shredder are only included here — especially when you consider other competitors like McAfee include these features in their entry-level plans.
+However, it’s disappointing that features like the file shredder are only included here — other competitors like McAfee include these features in their entry-level plans.

 Regardless, I think this is the best plan for most users.
-It includes everything you need to keep your computer protected from malware and has features to protect your privacy online — such as an unlimited-data VPN and data leak checker.
+It includes everything you need to keep your computer protected from malware and has features to protect your privacy online.

 Kaspersky Premium — Advanced Plan With Strong Extras